WPLake > Learning Hub > How To Add Custom Fields to WooCommerce Shop Page

 If you’re not comfortable with writing PHP and you’d like to spare yourself some headaches in the future then often a solution is to find a plugin that will do the heavy lifting for you.

-For this case, we recommend using the Advanced Views plugin.
+For this case, we recommend using the Advanced Views framework.
 It introduces smart templates, which generate the necessary markup and provides a shortcode to display the ACF field values.
 Read how to display ACF fields without coding to know all benefits of the shortcode approach.

-So please download and install the Advanced Views plugin and remember to activate it.
+So please download and install the Advanced Views framework and remember to activate it.
 Then go to your WordPress backend and click on the Advanced Views tab.
 Click ‘Add New’ to add a new View.
 Give your View a title and short description, so you can easily find it later.

 Now add your fields in the ‘Fields’ section, choose your Group, select the field group that you created earlier, then select the field.
 In my case it’s “delivery time”, I've also entered a field label of “Ships in” as then I would only need to add the trailing info.
 I.e. 5-7 work days.